We’ve set down our goals and principles so that clubs, organisers and individuals can understand who we are, what we want and how we work.

 We encourage people to wear purple and green ribbons and RunEqual signs on their back during races to show they support our aims and that there is support for change.

 We set up a supplier for RunEqual clothing.
 The online shop makes a small profit (we’d rather it didn’t, but the supplier does not provide this option).
-The members of the Gender Equality in Athletics facebook group decided this will be donated to charity; which charity is decided by a poll.
+The members of our facebook group decided this will be donated to charity; which charity is decided by a poll.

 We encourage clubs to support our values.
 We encourage them to equalise their own events and advocate for the races and leagues they compete in to equalise.